Dobiasd/undictify/README.md

 - a field having the wrong type
 - etc.

-It also supports:
-- optional values being omitted instead of being `None` explicitly (as shown in the example with the `nick` field)
+It also supports optional values being omitted instead of being `None` explicitly (as shown in the example with the `nick` field).

 Details